dibyendumajumdar/ravi-vscode-debugger/README.md

 Recent changes
 --------------
+* Dec 2019: Updated Ravi to latest version, added support for arguments to launch script
 * Feb 2017: Since VSCode 1.8 there is a bug in VSCode that messes up output to stdout - added a workaround for this bug.
 Details of bug are at [issue #17526](https://github.com/Microsoft/vscode/issues/17526)
 * Feb 2017: The debugger is now synced with Lua 5.3.4
 * Oct 2016: Added support for expanding tables to more than 1 level but still limited to first 4 or 5 levels